What is Tekst?

 Philological research projects

 The original intent for the development of Tekst was to create the technical basis for the online research platform VedaWeb, where numerous resources on multiple Old Indic Sanskrit texts can be browsed, compared and searched.
-These include text versions, translations, annotations and references to external sources, which are all aligned to the structure of their respective reference texts.
+These include text versions, translations, annotations, audio recordings of recitations and references to external sources, which are all aligned to the structure of their respective reference texts.

 Alternative use cases